PeoplePlusAI/Sthaan/README.md

 ## Next Commitments

 We are looking for enthusiastic volunteers who can own pieces of this design puzzle.

-Please reach out to sreeram@peopleplus.ai if you have expertise and/or interest in:
+if you have expertise and/or interest in:
 1. **Business Case Development**: Help us understand the pain points of logistics players, sellers, and buyers.
 Identify use cases and early adopters of Sthaan.
 2. **Technical Architecture**: Contribute to designing a system that delivers a positive user experience.
-3. **Feedback and Ideas**: Your feedback and new ideas are crucial to refining Sthaan.
-Let's discuss and evolve the project together.
+3. **Policy Development:** As we aim to make Sthaan a benchmark in its domain, developing a robust policy framework is essential.
+We need volunteers who can help craft policies that ensure compliance, ethical standards, and user protection.
+Your knowledge in legal, regulatory, or policy writing will guide Sthaan towards sustainable and responsible growth.

+For more details on joining the initiative please refer [here]([url](https://peopleplus.ai/volunteer)) and for any queries reach out to sreeram@peopleplus.ai

 ## Credits for the Sthaan protocol